wcolding/WWCoOp/README.md

+# THIS REPOSITORY IS NO LONGER ACTIVE #
+The code base is being rewritten as a fork of Dolphin with a C# client attached.
+You can view the new client [here.](https://github.com/wcolding/TWW-Coop)

 # Wind Waker Co-op

 This program is intended to sync Wind Waker inventories between multiple players.
 It does this by hooking a running Dolphin emulator process.